REST API

 }

-With no dimensions you get a single overview row (same as /stats).
+With no dimensions you get a single overview row (same as /stats), and compare=previous_period adds the same per-metric comparison object shown above.
 Add time_day or time_hour as a dimension to get a time series, where each row carries a time field.

 GET /realtime